 13. Mogood Lookout

 This one is a little bit of a local secret that we’re letting out of the bag.
 Mogood Lookout boasts 360-degree views of Clyde State Forest and the coastal hills stretching from Pigeon House Mountain in the north to Mount Gulaga in the South.
 It’s another fantastic spot for dirt road adventurers as you will need a 4WD to access the lookout along Cattlemans fire trail.

 Enjoy a delicious cappuccino at the Lookout Cafe while soaking up a stunning Shoalhaven panorama.
-It's a cosy spot to warm up with blankets and a steaming hot chocolate, wonderfully accessible for people in wheelchairs and provides water bowls and free "puppaccinos" for the fur babies.
+It’s a cosy spot to warm up with blankets and a hot chocolate.
+As well as, wonderfully accessible for people in wheelchairs and provides free “puppaccinos” for the fur babies.
 Perched high on the summit of the Cambewarra Range, the views stretch from Coolangatta Mountain in the north all the way down to Pigeon House Mountain in the south.
-You can even catch a glimpse of Jervis Bay's pristine waters from here.
+You can even catch a glimpse of Jervis Bay’s pristine waters from here.